 Apex went on limited operations and immediately deployed resources such as equipment, technical tools and personnel from safety, security, community relations, general services, geologists, heavy equipment machine operators to assist in the search, rescue, retrieval and relief operations.
-Assistance was given to the displaced families in the evacuation centers as well as to the families of the casualties in the form of food packs, financial aid and psycho-social interventions.
-The Company actively coordinates with the local and national government in relation to the mitigation measures and relocation assistance to the displaced community.
-Deployed resources used in the search, rescue, retrieval and relief operations have been returned to their posts and the mine and mill operations are currently operating at a normal capacity.
+Assistance was given to the displaced families in the evacuation centers as well as to the families of the casualties in the form of food packs, financial aid and psychosocial interventions.
+For Apex employees who perished in the landslide, the following were provided to the family: